 USDA Interim Financing: Water and Waste Disposal Systems for Rural Communities (ALN 10.760), Community Facilities Loans and Grants (ALN 10.766).
 After USDA has made a commitment on a loan, the borrower may be required to obtain interim financing from commercial sources (e.g., a bank loan) for the construction period.
 Expenditures from these commercial loans which will be repaid from a USDA loan should be considered Federal awards expended, included in determining Type A programs, and reported in the Schedule of Expenditures of Federal Awards.
 The subsequent issuance of the USDA loan is not reported as an expenditure on the SEFA.

-Continuing Compliance Requirements for 10.760: Per the 2023 Compliance Supplement, USDA states in the years after program funds are expended and construction is completed, after project completion, the prior loan balances are not considered to have continuing compliance requirements.
-USDA clarified on June 12, 2024, that there are no continuing compliance requirements during the project either.
+Continuing Compliance Requirements for 10.760: Per the 2024 Compliance Supplement, and in consultation with USDA, prior loan balances are not considered to have continuing compliance requirements.
 Therefore, the beginning of the period loan balance is not required to be reported on the SEFA in accordance with 2 CFR 200.502(b) during or after project completion.

-Continuing Compliance Requirements for 10.766: Per the 2023 Compliance Supplement, for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
+Continuing Compliance Requirements for 10.766: Per the 2024 Compliance Supplement, for Community Facility (CF) direct loans, the Agency requires a promissory note or bond and security that will adequately protect the interest of the Agency during the repayment period of the loan.
 In the case of a CF guaranteed loan, the borrower executes a promissory note or bond with the lender and the lender is responsible for obtaining adequate security to protect the interest of the lender, any holder, and the Government.
 Loan terms cannot exceed 40 years, the useful life of the facility or state statute, whichever is less.
 The borrower is required to repay the principal and interest according to the terms of the note or bond.
 The full outstanding balance on the note or bond should be considered Federal awards expended, included in determining Type A programs, and reported as loans on the Schedule of Expenditures of Federal Awards in accordance with 2 CFR part 200, Subpart F.